16 Days Campaign Frequently Asked Questions

 We welcome film screenings, artistic exhibitions, articles, public panels, workshops or discussions, fundraisers, publications, etc. Anything that raises awareness about gender-based violence is welcome, especially if it fits in with the annual theme.

-To be included as a participating organization and campaign partner in Canada, submit your planned activities to WIIS-Canada through this form by November 15th.
+To be included as a participating organization and campaign partner in Canada, submit your planned activities to WIIS-Canada through this form.
 Your submissions will also enable WIIS-Canada to refer other individuals and organizations that are interested in your activities to you.

 There are many men involved in the 16 Days Campaign; anyone who supports the work to end violence against women and promote women’s leadership is encouraged to participate.
 If you would like further information on how men can get involved with the 16 Days Campaign, there are a variety of resources and initiatives listed by the Center for Women's Global Leadership in their Resource page - Involving Men & Boys.